Nia-TN1012/IconFontCollection/README.md

 # About IconFont Collection

-The copyright of IconFont Collection is possessed by Chronoir.net.
+The copyright of IconFont Collection is possessed by Nia T.N.
+Tech Lab (former: Chronoir.net).

-    (C)2016 Chronoir.net
+    (C)2016 Nia T.N.
+Tech Lab / Chronoir.net

 ## Legal Disclaimer

-The author and Chronoir.net accept no any responsibility for any obstacles or damages caused by using this application.
+The author and Nia T.N.
+Tech Lab accept no any responsibility for any obstacles or damages caused by using this application.
 Please be understanding of this beforehand.